Abraham Clark: Political career

 Early in 1776, the New Jersey delegation to the Continental Congress was opposed to independence from Great Britain.
 As the issue heated up, the state convention replaced all their delegates with those favoring the separation.
 Because Clark was highly vocal on his opinion that the colonies should have their independence, on June 21, 1776, they appointed him, along with John Hart, Francis Hopkinson, Richard Stockton, and John Witherspoon as new delegates.

 They arrived in Philadelphia on June 28, 1776, and voted for the Declaration of Independence in early July.
+The day of the vote, Clark wrote a letter stating that "It is gone so far, that we must now be a free independent State, or a conquered country." and he demonstrated his resolve privately by saying "We can die here but once."

-Clark remained in the Continental Congress through 1778, when he was elected as Essex County's Member of the New Jersey Legislative Council.
-New Jersey returned him twice more, from 1780 to 1783 and from 1786 to 1788.
+During the events of the Revolutionary War, Clark remained in the Continental Congress through 1778, when he was elected as Essex County's Member of the New Jersey Legislative Council.
+At one point his two sons were captured by the British and incarcerated on the prison ship HMS Jersey, as they were enlisted soldiers.

+Later, New Jersey returned him twice more, from 1780 to 1783 and from 1786 to 1788.
 Clark was one of New Jersey's three representatives at the aborted Annapolis Convention of 1786, along with William C. Houston and James Schureman.
 In an October 12, 1804 letter to Noah Webster, James Madison recalled that Clark was the delegate who formally motioned for the Constitutional Convention, because New Jersey's instructions allowed for consideration of non-commercial matters.

 Clark, more than many of his contemporaries, was a proponent of democracy and the common man, supporting especially the societal roles of farmers and mechanics.
 Because of their emphasis on production, Clark saw these occupations as the lifeblood of a virtuous society, and he decried the creditor status of more elite men, usually lawyers, ministers, physicians, and merchants, as an aristocratic threat to the future of republican government.
 Unlike many Founding Fathers who demanded deference to elected officials, Clark encouraged constituents to petition their representatives when they deemed change necessary.

 In May 1786, Clark, aided by thousands of petitions in the preceding months, pushed a pro-debtor paper money bill through the New Jersey legislature.
 To garner support for the paper money bill and espouse his populist vision for New Jersey's future, Clark, under the pseudonym "A Fellow Citizen," published a forty-page pamphlet entitled The True Policy of New-Jersey, Defined; or, Our Great Strength led to Exertion, in the Improvement of Agriculture and Manufactures, by Altering the Mode of Taxation, and by the Emission of Money on Loan, in IX Sections in February 1786.

+Clark unsuccessfully ran for the U.S. Senate in 1788, but was later elected to the House in 1791, where he served until his death.